RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

       XMLRequest.send();
     }
 ```
-Note that all the information sent as XML by the server is used in different elements of the webpage, all of them identified by an unique
+All the information sent as XML by the server is used in different elements of the webpage, all of them identified by an unique
 id, such as "sliderRange1", or "LedRED".

 **11. Input Elements and CSS - Range and Checkbox**

-In order to understand better the above code, you have to be familiar with [Range](https://www.w3schools.com/tags/att_input_type_range.asp)
+In order to understand better the above code, you have to be familiar with the input elements [Range](https://www.w3schools.com/tags/att_input_type_range.asp)
 and [Checkbox](https://www.w3schools.com/tags/att_input_type_checkbox.asp).
 An example of a range element is:

 ```html